yizhang82/neschan/README.md

 * Clone the repo
 * Download SDL development libraries [SDL2-devel-2.0.7-VC.zip](https://www.libsdl.org/download-2.0.php) and unzip it into dep/sdl2
 * Open *neschan.sln* in VS 2017 and build x64 Debug/Release

+Neschan.sln has 3 projects:

+* *Neschan* - the main app that implements main game/rendering loop and controller support.
+Currently uses SDL.
+* *Neschanlib* - static library that emulate NES hardware.
+Other clients written in other languages can simply link to this library statically or dynamically (NYI).
+* *Test* - using doctest with a combination of simple inline assembly and test roms (mostly from [NesDev Emulator Tests](http://wiki.nesdev.com/w/index.php/Emulator_tests))

 ## How to run